 Credit Building For Bad Credit?

 Rebuilding credit is a bit more difficult than building credit for scratch.
 This is especially true nowadays, after the banks got burned so badly during the Great Recession.
-Even though the economy has improved, getting approved for an unsecured credit card will still be tough in 2013, which is why I would recommend a secured card – many have guaranteed approval (if you meet their basic residency and age requirements) and they look the same on your credit report as an unsecured card would.
+Even though the economy has improved since then getting approved for an unsecured credit card can still be challenging.
+This is why a secured card can be a good alternative – many have guaranteed approval (if you meet their basic residency, age requirements and can put some funds on deposit to secure the credit line) and they look the same on your credit report as an unsecured card would.